-- Use a leave-IN conditioner to protect your hair while you swim.
+- Use a leave-in conditioner to protect your hair while you swim.
 This can help prevent blondes from turning a greenish color and becoming a tangled mess

 -Condition your hair with a Moisturizing conditioner from the middle to the ends and comb through.
 Let that sit for 5-10 mins to ensure healthy locks.

--Hats! wear a hat not only to protect your hair color but also your scalp...
+-Hats!
+Wear a hat not only to protect your hair color but also your scalp...
 It's really no fun having a peeling red scalp.

 -It is important to protect your hair from the sun and salt water but even more so if you have been coloring or lightening your hair.
 So it is not a bad idea to use a leave in spray with some sun protection.
-A Natural option would be Coconut oil because it Naturally has Sun protecting properties with an spf of 4 which blocks 75% of UV radiation.

 - After sun spray not only smells great and lifts your mood but it is easy to make!
 There are tons of recipes online that are essential oil based and can be used on your skin as well to calm redness and soothe any burns.

-- Use a Co-wash in between using regular shampoo.
+- Use a Conditioning-wash in between using regular shampoo.
 A co- wash will help lightly cleanse and condition your hair without completely stripping it.
 This is different than using a sulfate free shampoo.
 So for those of you that have rapid color fading due to having to wash everyday then this routine would be great for you.

--Don't be afraid to condition your hair! sometimes oily hair can be caused by scalp imbalances. if you suffer from excessive oil production you can book online and get your scalp health balanced out with a Healthy Scalp Treatment.
+-Don't be afraid to condition your hair!
+Sometimes oily hair can be caused by scalp imbalances. if you suffer from excessive oil production you can book online and get your scalp health balanced out with a Healthy Scalp Treatment.

 - So many people use their heat tools on the wrong temperature and that can cause breakage,discoloration,and fried hair.
 Always use a heat protector while you are flat ironing or curling your hair and turn the heat down especially if you have bleach lightened hair.
 Use this guide bellow to determine if you're using the right temp.